 Kathmandu Durbar Square | Patan Durbar Square | Bhaktapur Durbar Square | Swayambhu | Boudhanath | Pashupatinath | Changu Narayan | Lumbini | Chitwan National Park | Sagarmatha National Park.

 It is easy to be overwhelmed by the seemingly uncountable monuments in the Kathmandu Durbar Square.
 The house of the Living Goddess, the ferocious Kal Bhairab, the red monkey god, and hundreds of erotic carvings are a few examples of the sights at the Square!

-A visitor, who wanders around the square, will see a round temple in the pagoda architectural style, the temple of Goddess Taleju (who played dice with King Jaya Prakash Malla) and an image of Shiva and Parbati sitting together among the many monuments.
+A visitor, who wanders around the square, will see around the temple in the pagoda architectural style, the temple of Goddess Taleju (who played dice with King Jaya Prakash Malla) and an image of Shiva and Parvati sitting together among the many monuments.

 PATAN DURBAR SQUARE

 The square boasts of many famous sites and unique architectures.

 Bhaktapur Durbar Square is a conglomeration of pagoda and shikhara-style temples grouped around a fifty-five window palace of brick and wood.
 The square is one of the most charming architectural showpieces of the Valley as it highlights the ancient arts of Nepal.
 The golden effigies of kings perched on the top of stone monoliths, the guardian deities looking out from their sanctuaries, the wood carvings in every place-struts, lintels, uprights, tympanums, gateways and windows-all seem to form a well-orchestrated symphony.
 The main items of interest in Durbar Square are: